ericstratton/paro-team-week/README.md

-# Vinyl Suggester
+# **Paro**

-## Get a suggested album with the price of a physical vinyl copy!

-## 11 / 30 / 2020
+### A tool to discover music digitally to connect with physically, November 30, 2020

-### Ben McFarland, Zahnen Garner, Shannon Grantski, Eric Stratton, Riley McAdoo, Cory Nordenbrock
+### Ben McFarland, Zahnen Garner, Shannon Grantski, Eric Stratton, Riley McAdoo, and Cory Nordenbrock

-Website to search Spotify of albums and return the Discogs vinyl price of your searched albums.
+---

+Paro exists to bridge the preferential rift between analog and digital listening.
+Paro allows users to discover new music digitally to connect with physically.

+Paro takes user-input keywords to search through Spotify's library and return a playable album + album details.
+Paro checks to see if the album is available for purchase on Discogs' vinyl marketplace and will provide a link for purchase if so.
+Paro was built using APIs kindly provided by Spotify and Discogs

+Paro was built collaboratively by Ben, Zahnen, Eric, Riley, Shannon, and Cory as a team-based project while studying at Epicodus.
+The project makes use of concepts recently learned which include object notation, making API calls, writing functions, Node.js.

+---

-## Setup/Installation Requirements
+## Setup/Installation Instructions

-#### Using Terminal/Command Line:
+### To run Paro locally:

-* Open your machine's Terminal or Command line
+* _Open your git-capable command line program (we recommend Terminal on Mac or Git Bash on PC)_
+* _Ensure you are within the directory you'd like the file to be created in._
+* _Enter the command "$ git clone https://github.com/harzulu/vinyl-suggester" in your command line_
-* Using the Terminal/Command line, navigate to the location you would like this project
+* _Once cloned, use the "$ cd " command to navigate to the directory created in the previous step._
-* Enter the command: `git clone hhttps://github.com/harzulu/vinyl-suggester`

-#### Downloading from GitHub:
-* Click the green "code" button to the top right
-* Click "Download ZIP"
-* Open the zip file in your downloads folder
-* Move the folder "vinyl-suggester" to your desired location

-#### Getting an API Key:
-* You will need an API key from Spotify and Discogs: Visit https://developer.spotify.com/documentation/web-api/, and https://www.discogs.com/developers/# to sign-up and obtain your API keys.
-* Once you have your API keys, create a file in the main project folder called ".env".
-* In the ".env" file enter in: "`SPOTIFY_API_KEY = [API key from https://developer.spotify.com/documentation/web-api/]`".
-* And enter in: "`DISCOGS_API_KEY = [API key from https://www.discogs.com/developers/#]`".

-#### Opening the Project:
-**This project uses Node.
-Make sure your machine has Node installed.
-Follow the instructions here: `https://nodejs.org/en/` to install Node.**
-* Once you have Node installed, navigate to the folder of this project ("vinyl-suggester") through your terminal or command line.
+* _You must have node.js installed in order to run the webpage successfully.
+If you do not have node.js installed, find more information and download it [here](https://nodejs.org/en/download/)_
-* Run the command `npm install` to install all the required dependancies and libraries.
+* _Once in the newly cloned directory, run "$ npm install" in your command line to install the necessary packages and dependencies._
+* _This program uses APIs provided by Spotify and Discogs and has been tested using a hidden access token from spotify.
+In order to test on your local device, you'll need to generate your own access token by following instructions [here](https://developer.spotify.com/documentation/web-api/)_
+* _Once you have your access token, replace the "${process.env.ACCESS_TOKEN}" within the url on Line 4 of spotify.service.js with your new key._
+* _Alternatively, if you'd like to keep your key encrypted for publishing, skip the previous step and instead create a file called ".env" at the root level of your project directory.
+Input the code "ACCESS_TOKEN=" (minus the quotation marks) into this file and follow that line with your unique access token.
+As this project supports environmental variables, your API key will now be held in the "${process.env.ACCESS_TOKEN}" variable_
-* **To open the project in your default browser:**
+* _To open the webpage in your default browser, run "$ npm start"._
-* Run the command `npm run build`, then navigate to the "dist" folder.
-* Enter the command: `open index.html`

-#### To View Live Project Online:
-The live version is at this link:
-[gh-pages_link]
+---

 ## Known Bugs/Issues

-There are no known bugs or issues.
+In Paro's current iteration, an OAuth 2.0 access token is required to be hardcoded into the program in an environmental variable.
+In future iterations, Paro will use a Spotify-based user login to provide access tokens for use on the webpage.

+---

 ## Support and Contact Details